racebase-run/RaceBase/api/documentation/index.md

 ## Welcome to the RaceBase API

+RaceBase was designed upon an extensible and maintanable API that we built from the ground up to be used by the community.

 All API access is through HTTPS, and is accessed with `https://api.racebase.io`.

 Every API call will take the format